 I hold a PhD in Chemistry (2006) and a MA in Chemistry (2003) from the University of California at San Diego/ San Diego State University (USA).
 I also hold a BSc in Chemistry from the University of Cyprus (Cyprus).
 During 2006-2011 I was a postdoctoral fellow at the Department of Chemistry of the University of Cyprus carrying out research in the general field of computational chemistry with emphasis on heterogeneous catalysis.
 During this period apart from receiving a 3-year fellowship to carry out “experimetal and computational studies of the WGS reaction on noble metal nanoparticles” I was briefly a visiting lecturer for the undergraduate General and Physical chemistry courses.

-In 2008 I funded a startup company in the field of rational materials design, CysilicoTech Research Ltd that won a price at the National Enterpreneuship competition in 2012.
-Between 2012-2014 I was a Research Assistant at Cardiff University (Cardiff Catalysis Institute) and briefly a Research Fellow at The University of Warwick, looking at mechanistic aspect of the selective oxidation on gold nanoparticle catalysts.
+In 2008 I founded a startup company in the field of rational materials design, CysilicoTech Research Ltd that won a price at the National Enterpreneuship competition in 2012.
+Between 2012-2014 I was a Research Assistant at Cardiff University (Cardiff Catalysis Institute) and a Research Fellow at The University of Warwick, looking at mechanistic aspect of the selective oxidation on gold nanoparticle catalysts.

 Since 2014 I have been a Research Associate at the Department of Chemistry of University College London (UK) doing reseach for an EPSRC funded project with the title “First principles design of novel ammonia synthesis catalysts”

 Expertise in first-principle electronic structure calculations to estimate the physical, chemical, mechanical and spectroscopic properties of molecules, clusters and materials.
 Participated in a broad range of projects including the elucidation of reaction mechanisms and the development of kinetic models for reactions occurring on transition and noble metal nanoclusters.
 Has 57 publications with a g-index of 18 (23 are peer-reviewed Journals, mostly in PChem journals).

 Keywords: Physical Chemistry and Computational Chemistry